benbranyon/featheredquill/wp-content/plugins/wp-user-avatar/readme.txt

 https://www.youtube.com/watch?v=OXkWVm53Xzo&rel=0

-### Excellent Features of ProfilePress
+### Excellent Membership Features

-ProfilePress ecommerce plugin is suited for selling non-physical goods, including online courses, digital downloads, downloadable files, paid memberships, subscriptions, selling services, selling event tickets, accepting donations, selling digital downloads, etc.
+ProfilePress ecommerce plugin is suited for selling non-physical goods, including online courses, digital downloads, downloadable files, paid memberships, subscriptions, services, accepting donations, selling digital downloads, etc.

 = Protect Registration Forms Against Banned Email Addresses =

-ProfilePress can prevent spam registrations and abuse by [blocking user registration from a banned email address or email domain](https://profilepress.com/block-wordpress-registration-specific-email-domains/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+Prevent spam registrations and abuse by [blocking user registration from a banned email address or email domain](https://profilepress.com/block-wordpress-registration-specific-email-domains/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) or restricting user registration to specific email addresses.

 = Multiple Payment Processors =

-Easily connect to Stripe (supports Stripe hosted checkout page and on-site payment form), PayPal, RazorPay, Paystack & Mollie to collect payments with our membership plugin.
-We are working on adding additional gateways (Square, PayStack, Mercado Pago) in the future.
+Easily connect to Stripe (supports Stripe-hosted checkout page and on-site payment form), PayPal, RazorPay, Paystack, Mollie, Bank Transfer to collect payments.

-= Powerful Payment Options =

-One-time payments, subscriptions, subscriptions with free trials, payment plans (installments), donations.
-We cover ways you may want to get paid.

-= Coupon Discounts =

-Incentivize your buyers with a coupon discount to increase sales.
-With our ecommerce and membership plugin, you can easily create unlimited coupons and automatically add coupons with a URL parameter.
+Because we use the Stripe payment element, our integration gives your users the option to pay via Apple Pay, Google Pay, Microsoft Pay, Stripe Link, ACH Direct Debit, Alipay, Bancontact, Bank transfers, BLIK, EPS, FPX, Giropay, iDEAL, Sofort, P24, Affirm, Afterpay, Clearpay, Klarna, CashApp Pay, GrabPay, WeChat Pay, SEPA debit, Bacs Direct Debit and more.

 = Custom Frontend Forms =

-Create excellent checkout page, member login forms, user registration forms, password reset forms, and edit profile forms with our drag-and-drop builder.
-Your members will never have to see your WordPress admin panel.
-Everything is handled in the frontend.
+Create checkout page, member login form, user registration form, password reset and edit profile forms with our drag-and-drop builder.

 * **Conversion Optimized Checkout Form** – Let users make payments to you and subscribe to your membership plans.
 * **User Registration Forms** – Let users signup via a custom registration form.
 * **Login & Password Reset Forms** – Allow users to log in and reset their passwords via custom frontent forms.
-* **User Dashboard** – My Account page and edit profile forms for users to manage their profile details and account settings.
+* **User Dashboard** – My Account page and edit profile forms for users to manage their profile details, account settings, change password and delete their account account.
 * **Automatic Registration & Login Redirect** – Auto login users after they register and redirect them after they sign in, log out and reset their passwords.
-* Add login and logout links, register and profile links to your website navigation menu that will change based on whether the user is logged in.

 = User Profiles & Member Directories =

 Add beautiful user profiles to your site that display your users' profile pictures and information.
-And create searchable and filterable member directories allowing users to find each other.
+And create searchable and filterable member directories allowing users to find each other on your membership website.

-We also provide shortcodes to display users' avatars and allow users to upload their profile pictures from the front-end of your site.

-= Advanced and Drag-and-Drop Form Builder =
+= Drag-and-Drop Form Builder =

 We took out the pain of creating user profiles, member directories, and forms with our intuitive drag-and-drop builder.

-We also provide an advanced form builder that gives you the flexibility to build any form.
-With knowledge of HTML, you code the form with our expressive shortcodes, make it pretty with CSS, and we handle the rest.

 = Customisable Pre-Built Templates =

-Never start from scratch again.
-ProfilePress comes with several beautiful, customizable pre-built templates for user profiles, member directory, and forms to help you save even more time.
+ProfilePress comes with beautiful, customizable pre-built templates for user profiles, member directory, and forms to help you save even more time.

 = Access Control, Paywall & Content Restriction =

 Hide any article, post and content behind a paywall.
 With a few clicks, you can set up a [WordPress paywall](https://profilepress.com/add-wordpress-paywall-content/) to protect members-only content.

-ProfilePress gives you fine-grained control over what content your users can see based on your [protection rules](https://profilepress.com/article/adding-content-protection-rules/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [shortcodes](https://profilepress.com/article/wordpress-content-restriction-shortcodes/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+It gives you control over what content your users can see based on your [protection rules](https://profilepress.com/article/adding-content-protection-rules/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [shortcodes](https://profilepress.com/article/wordpress-content-restriction-shortcodes/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
 You can restrict content including pages, child pages, posts, custom post types, categories, tags and custom taxonomies based on their membership plans, user roles, usernames, and logged-in status.

 You can also control the visibility of [navigation menus](https://profilepress.com/article/wordpress-navigation-menu-restriction/) and widgets, modules & contents in the [block editor](https://profilepress.com/article/restrict-visibility-contents-wordpress-block-editor/), [Elementor](https://profilepress.com/article/restrict-elementor-sections-widgets/) & [Beaver Builder](https://profilepress.com/article/restrict-content-beaver-builder-visibility/) page builders.

-= Detailed Ecommerce Reports =
+= Detailed Ecommerce & Membership Reports =

 We provide a complete reports section where you can Keep track of your earnings, refunds, sales, download logs and more.
-You can view reports for any period or drill down to specific membership plans.
+You can view and export reports for any period.

+= Login Redirect =

+Do you want to redirect WordPress users after login to a specific page or URL?
+This feature lets you setup login redirect based on user role and subscribed membership plan.

+= Email Customizer =

+Customize the email templates for each email that can be sent to users and administrators.

+= Tutor LMS Integration =

+Our [Tutor LMS integration](https://profilepress.com/addons/tutor-lms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) lets you sell access to Tutor LMS courses, enroll users after registration to specific courses and create custom student and instructor WordPress registration forms.

 = Other Payment & Membership Plugin Features =

-* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal, Paystack, RazorPay and Mollie.
+* Accept one-time, recurring payments and charge for subscriptions via Bank Transfer, Stripe, PayPal, Paystack, RazorPay and Mollie.
 * Smart fraud protection & spam prevention on the user registration form, login form and checkout page.
 * Complete customer management to view and manage detailed records of all customers and their order history.
 * Collect EU Vat or Tax from your users with our ecommerce plugin depending on their location, with complete control over tax rates and who to charge.
 * Disable the admin bar and restrict access to the WordPress dashboard based on user roles.
 * Redirect the WordPress default login page (wp-login.php) to your custom login, registration page, and password reset pages.

-= Email Customizer =

-Customize the email templates for each email that can be sent to users and administrators.
-You also have the flexibility of changing the sender name and email address and activating and deactivating the email type that can be sent.
+* Disable concurrent logins to prevent users from being logged into the same account from multiple computers at the same time.

 ### Powerful Premium Features